NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/index.md

 ![OpenStudyBuilder Tool Logo](./img/studyBuilderLogo.png)

-The OpenStudyBuilder is an open-source project for clinical study evaluations.
+The OpenStudyBuilder is an open-source project for clinical study specifications.
 This tool is a new approach for working with studies that once fully implemented will drive end-to-end consistency and more efficient processes - all the way from protocol development and CRF design - to creation of datasets, analysis, reporting, submission to health authorities and public disclosure of study information.

 ## Overview